Dear Members of the Campus Community,

 This year’s observance of Constitution Day coincides with the 100th anniversary of the 19th Amendment, which guaranteed women’s right to vote, the 150th anniversary of the ratification of the 15th Amendment, which decreed that the right to vote shall not be denied on account of race or color, and an upcoming presidential election.

-In recognition of these events, in acknowledgment of our remote environment this fall, and in partnership with the talented staff at Collins Memorial Library, we invite you to engage with a curated collection of resources that focus on voting rights and what they mean in 2020.
+In recognition of these events, in acknowledgment of our remote environment this fall, and in partnership with the talented staff at Collins Memorial Library, we invite you to engage with a curated collection of resources that focus on voting rights and what they mean in 2020 by visiting our Constitution Day page.
 This page also provides information about Constitution-related events, and offers campus members an opportunity to share one word describing what the Constitution means to them today.
 The responses will be included in a campus word cloud and may be used for continuing educational programming on constitutional issues.

 In the spirit of the 15th and 19th Amendments, we also encourage everyone to register to vote.
 As Representative John Lewis, who passed away earlier this year, said of voting rights, “My dear friends: Your vote is precious, almost sacred.
 It is the most powerful nonviolent tool we have to create a more perfect union.”